Rock music in Mexico: Indigenous Rock

 Indigenous musicians have been a part of Mexican rock movements since at least the 1970s, but recently have seen an increase in popularity in recent decades, with artists from a myriad of backgrounds adding their distinct flair and sound to rock.
 Bands such as Sak Tzevul, Hamac Caziim, and Los Cogelones have been some of the most prevalent in the modern Indigenous rock scene, with each bringing their own distinct style through their cultural dress and language.
 Hamac Caziim in particular are invested in using the platform of music in order to more popularize and support the Comcaac language and community they are a part of.

 Indigenous musicians have unfortunately always faced discrimination and undue criticism, with some critics deriding Indigenous rock as "inauthentic", due to their western influence.
 Tzotzil band Sak Tzevul responded to this line of criticism by stating "There are things so deeply rooted that neither Coca-Cola nor anyone else can take away from us."

 Alternative and Indie rock

 Gloria Trevi Mexican pop-rock singer-songwriter and one of the most controversial Mexican artists.

 In the 1990s and 2000s, a number of performers have attained international renown, including alternative rock acts such as Santa Sabina, Café Tacuba, Fobia, Caifanes (now Jaguares), Julieta Venegas, ska band Maldita Vecindad, and synthpop group Mœnia.

 Control Machete, Delasónica and Molotov explored rap/rock fusion, with lyrics containing social commentary mixed with urban vulgarity.
 The most popular Mexican rock group during this period has been Maná, which have sold over 22 million albums worldwide.

-The 2010s saw the rise of a new generation of bands like Camilo Séptimo, Little Jesus, and The Warning, blending indie rock with electronic, synth-pop, and even funk influences.
-This period also saw the emergence of more experimental sounds, with acts like Molotov and Café Tacvba continuing to innovate while maintaining a strong cultural identity.
-Mexican indie rock gained greater visibility internationally, thanks in part to streaming platforms and festivals like Vive Latino and Corona Capital, which provided exposure for both new and established artists.
-In the 2020s, the scene further diversified, with artists exploring a mix of genres, including bedroom pop, alt-pop, and lo-fi music.
-Bands like Siddhartha, Ximena Sariñana, and Girl Ultra helped bring Mexican indie rock into the mainstream while embracing global trends like electronic music and R&B. As streaming platforms and social media became even more influential, the Mexican indie rock scene continued to grow, reaching a wider audience and establishing itself as a significant force in the global music landscape.